-There is currently no legal framework for EIA or SEA in Surinam.
-The new Environmental Law that is under development will establish a legal framework for EIA.
-Meantime, the Surinam government has acknowledged the importance of EIA.
-The government signed the Convention on Biological Diversity and the Convention on the Law of the Sea, which address EIA.
-As part of the Biodiversity Strategy, the government aims to strengthen the government institutions, NGOs and private businesses engaged in the preparation of EIA.
-In addition, the National Institute for Environment and Development (NIMOS) has issued guidance on EIA, and been tasked with review of EIA reports.
-NIMOS also advises on the screening decision and scope of EIAs.
-There is some level of practice in Surinam, with the number of EIA production doubling to a total of 8 between 2004 and 2008, and coming to 14 in 2009.
+There is currently no legal framework for ESIA or SEA in Surinam.
+The new Environmental Law that is under development will establish a legal framework for ESIA.
+Meantime, the government of Suriname has acknowledged the importance of ESIA.
+The government signed the Convention on Biological Diversity and the Convention on the Law of the Sea, which address ESIA.
+As part of the Biodiversity Strategy, the government aims to strengthen the government institutions, NGOs and private businesses engaged in the preparation of ESIA.
+In addition, the National Institute for Environment and Development (NIMOS) has issued guidance on ESIA, and been tasked with review of ESIA reports.
+NIMOS also advises on the screening decision and scope of ESIAs.